RedisLabs/redislabs-docs/content/rc/concepts/clustering-redis-cloud.md

 achieved by hashing the keys' names, or parts of these (key hash tags), in order to obtain the slot in which a key should reside.

-Even while employing multiple Redis processes, the use of a Redis Enterprise Cloud cluster is nearly transparent to the application that uses it.
+Even while employing multiple Redis processes, the use of a Redis Cloud Essentials cluster is nearly transparent to the application that uses it.
 The cluster is accessible via a single endpoint that automatically routes all operations to the relevant shards, without the complexity of a cluster-aware Redis client.
 This allows applications to benefit from using the cluster without performing any code changes, even